coffebar/dotfiles/README.md

 - Some of wm's binds improved by lua script.
 Lua has more flexibility than i3config syntax.
 It is a good practice to automatically switch to the appropriate workspace after opening programs using a keyboard shortcut.

 - ``Alt + f`` open a file manager in that directory what was found in clipboard.
-For example, if you copied a file from some program, you can open it's directory just by pressing this shortcut.
+For example, if you copied a file from some program, you can open its directory just by pressing this shortcut.

 - ``Super + ` `` open ssh servers menu to connect.